ChanthMiao/ghc-wiki-mirror/Compiling-Case-Expressions-in-ghc.md

 Deficiencies of the existing algorithm:
 ---------------------------------------
 The algorithm works quite well producing fairly good plans with either simple values at the leaves or JumpTables.
-If you stare at the generated plans for a bit though it's not difficult to see how we could do better.
+This proposal is about some new ideas that could allow us to do better for certain (I want to claim wide) range of cases occurring in practice.

-Here are some examples:
+Here are some examples where the existing algorithm doesn't do so well:
 1. Sometimes it generates superfluous comparisons like for a example the issue https://gitlab.haskell.org/ghc/ghc/-/issues/19290 with an analysis by Henry on what goes wrong.

 2. For a function like the following: